Pilot-T Project: New Solutions in the Interface between Mobility and ICT

 Grant applications and mandatory attachments will be made available to external referees via a digital portal.
 These referees will assess Excellence, Impact and Implementation.
 The referees will convene in a panel meeting to reach a unified assessment of the grant application for each of these three criteria.

-Projects recommended for funding will be required to provide additional information about the project and the project partners.
+Projects recommended for funding will be requested to submit further information about the project itself and the project partners.